 The Remuneration and Nomination Committee (the "Committee") comprises all Directors and is chaired by Robert Sharpe.
-Please see above for the member's biography's, and full details of the number of committee meetings and attendance by individual committee members can be found above.
+Please see page 31 for the member's biography's, and full details of the number of committee meetings and attendance by individual committee members can be found on page 40.